 Poet Stanley Plumly serves as a Distinguished University Professor at the University of Maryland.

-Actress Marian Seldes's career in stage, television, film, and radio productions is now in its sixth decade.
+Actress Marian Seldes (1928-2014) had a career in stage, television, film, and radio productions spanning six decades.
 In 1996 she was elected to the Theater Hall of Fame.